era-platform/cene-for-racket/notes/20190731-lexical-units.md

 Causes that located input file handle to be instantiated if it hasn't been instantiated yet.
 To instantiate it, first we create an outer scope that's nearly the same as that handle's file registry's outer scope, but with the inner scope binding changed so as to refer to the file's own definitions and with the self-referential file handle binding changed so as to refer to the handle being instantiated.
 We write that outer scope to the handle's file registry, and we obtain and process the file's located input stream as its own lexical unit which may consist of multiple declarations which use the derived outer scope.

-Concurrently, this operation reads the given export metadata terms using the derived outer scope, and it spends its "what does this lexical unit define, what does it export, and what struct tag export circumstances does it determine?" familiarity ticket to say that it defines each of the things listed by each of those export metadata operations.
+Concurrently, this operation reads the given export metadata terms using the derived outer scope, and it spends its interface familiarity ticket to say that it defines each of the things listed by each of those export metadata operations.

-Concurrently, it looks up each of the things it promised to define and defines it.
+Concurrently, it looks up each of the things it promised to define and defines it using its implementation familiarity ticket.

-Note that there may be interdependencies between the declaration and the surrounding lexical unit, so there may be a nontrivial chain of logical dependency in between spending the familiarity ticket to say what definitions will be imported and finally propagating those definitions.
+Note that there may be interdependencies between the declaration and the surrounding lexical unit, so there may be a nontrivial chain of logical dependency in between spending the interface familiarity ticket to say what definitions will be imported and finally spending the implementation familiarity ticket to propagate those definitions.

 ---